Gerard Holmes

 English 101, Academic Writing.

 With significant professional experience in the nonprofit sector, I have sought to bridge the gap between the academic and public humanities, and to advance public engagement with the academic humanities.
 While a graduate student in the English Department, I co-founded a working group, Humanities Beyond the Academy, with funding support from UMD's Center for Literary and Comparative Studies.
 In addition, I earned a Graduate Certificate in the Engaged and Public Humanities from Georgetown University's Connected Academics program.
-Currently, I serve on the Membership Committee of The Emily Dickinson International Society.
+Currently, I serve on the Board of Directors and the Budget and Membership Committees of The Emily Dickinson International Society.
 On several occasions, I have led online poetry discussion groups at the Emily Dickinson Museum.
 In the English Department, I have served on numerous committees and working groups, including, most recently, the Working Group for Online and Blended Teaching.